How to Make a Partial Withdrawal from a PPF Account?

 PPF Partial Withdrawal Rules

-After your Public Provident Fund (PPF) account has been active for at least 5 years, you can make a partial withdrawal.
+You can make a partial withdrawal from your Public Provident Fund (PPF) account starting from the 7th financial year of its opening.
 This means you can take out a part of the money you’ve invested while keeping the account open to continue earning interest.

 • How much can you withdraw?